SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

   Command will be ---> ansible-playbook -e component=catalogue -t deployment main.yaml

 ### Session-20
-- Configure roboshop project using ansible ? go through "Roboshop-ansible" in VS.
+- Configure roboshop project using ansible ?
+Go through the "Roboshop-ansible" in VS.
 - Create all the instances and route53 records using shellscript (roboshop.sh)
 - Dont forget to give role to the ansible instance, before creating instances and route53 records.
 - Delete the old records if exists ---> Hosted zones --> Except NS and SOA.